Find Grad Schools

 Find Schools Near

-Life As a Wholesale & Manufacturing Sales Representative: What Do They Do?
+Daily Life Of a Wholesale & Manufacturing Sales Representative

 • Buy products from manufacturers or brokerage firms and distribute them to wholesale and retail clients.

-Below is a list of the skills most Wholesale and Manufacturing Sales Representatives say are important on the job.
+These are the skills Wholesale and Manufacturing Sales Representatives say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.